tale-toul/OCP4baremetalIPI/README.md

 1
 ```

-Enable nested virtualization if it is not, this is a one time configuration [Enabling nested virtualization in KV](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/#_enabling_nested_virtualization):
+Enable nested virtualization if it is not, [Enabling nested virtualization in KV](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/#_enabling_nested_virtualization):

 * Shut down all running KVM VMs
 ```